-) Particulars in relation to controlled entities Country of incorporation 2010 Ownership % 2009 Ownership % Allhawk Nominees Pty Ltd Australia 100 100 Minex Services Pty Ltd Australia 100 100 Westmin Exploration Pty Ltd Australia 100 100 Redstone Mineracao Do Brasil Ltda Brazil 98 98
+(a) Particulars in relation to controlled entities Country of incorporation 2011 Ownership % 2010 Ownership % Allhawk Nominees Pty Ltd Australia 100 100 Minex Services Pty Ltd Australia 100 100 Westmin Exploration Pty Ltd Australia 100 100 Redstone Mineracao Do Brasil Ltda 1 Brazil 98 98

-Redstone Mineraco Do Brasil Ltda is 98% owned by the Company.
-The remaining 2% shareholding is held by a consultant of the Entity, who is a Brazilian citizen and is holding these shares on trust for the Company.
+&lt;sup>1 Redstone Mineraco Do Brasil Ltda is 98% owned by the Company.
+The remaining 2% shareholding is held by an employee of the Entity, who is a Brazilian citizen and is holding these shares on trust for the Company.
 The Board and shareholding structure is in accordance with Brazilian law.